 In this post, I review Giorgio Armani’s Power Fabric foundation.

-I actually bought this when I went to Birmingham for the James Charles x Morphe store opening event in January.
+I purchased this foundation when I went to Birmingham for the James Charles x Morphe store opening event in January.
 I said to myself that I wouldn’t buy any makeup in January, but the event was so rammed that I wasn’t prepared to queue for hours to just get into the store.
 This, fatally, left me with time to roam around the shops…

 I caved in.
 Birmingham has a Selfridges and it’s literally the best place ever, so I roamed around all the makeup there.
 I ended up buying quite a lot of makeup, but the Power Fabric was a product I’d had my eyes on for a while.